MuyePan/pico_rtos_lvgl/README.md

 Click the following image to view this tutorial on Youtube.
 [![Youtube video link](https://i.ytimg.com/vi/gTd6dm9ONSk/hqdefault.jpg)](//youtu.be/gTd6dm9ONSk "Youtube Video")

 This tutorial works with Pico v2.1.1, FreeRTOS v11.0.1 and LVGL v9.2.2.
+LCD TFT 3.5" ILI9488 with touch XPT2046.
+The document is available at https://www.waveshare.com/wiki/Pico-ResTouch-LCD-3.5

 Install Raspberry Pi Pico VS Code extension and use it to create a new project.